aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-mesh-data/compress-meshes-google-draco/_index.md

 ## Conclusion

-In this tutorial we showed you how to **create sphere mesh java** and then **compress 3D mesh** data using Google Draco through Aspose.3D.
+In this tutorial we showed you **how to create sphere** mesh in Java and then **compress 3D mesh** data using Google Draco through Aspose.3D.
 By following these steps you can dramatically reduce mesh file sizes, improve load times, and keep your Java‑based 3D applications responsive.

 {{< /blocks/products/pf/tutorial-page-section >}}